sefsinalas/yugiohcardexchange/README.md

 - Contact sellers via a WhatsApp link with a predefined message
 - Ionic UI components loaded from a CDN

 All data is stored in Firebase Authentication, Firestore and Storage.
-Replace the Firebase config in `app.js` with your own project details.
+Copy `.env.example` to `.env` and fill in your Firebase credentials.
+The application loads these values from the environment at runtime.
 The UI relies on Ionic's CDN so you need an internet connection when opening `index.html` in a web browser.